jurocknsail/yncrea-cloudcomputing/docs/ecs.md

 - First, deploy an ECS cluster with CloudFormation from the following template (and add it to your repo):
     - [ecs-cluster.yaml](./files/aws/ecs-cluster.yaml)
-    - Choose the default security group, VPC and 2 Subnets.
+    - Choose the default Security Group, VPC and 2 Subnets.

         !!! tip
             You can find these info in the AWS console : **EC2** & **VPC** parts.